 "Beauty and goodness are always there in each of us.
-This is the basic teaching of Mindfulness.
+This is the basic teaching of the buddha.
 A true teacher is one who encourages you to look deeply within yourself for the beauty and love you are seeking.
 The true teacher is someone who helps you discover the teacher within yourself."

 Your True Home: The Everyday Wisdom of Thich Nhat Hanh,